bsoung/musical-mash/README.md

 ## The Process

-- I chose React and Redux because they are the libraries that I had been currently exploring, and wanted to have the opportunity to build a complete project using the stack from the ground up.
+- I chose React and Redux because they were the libraries that I had been currently exploring, and I wanted to have the opportunity to build a complete project using the stack from the ground up.
 Apart from that, Redux gave the opportunity to really dive into complex state management, especially with the nature of this project.
-I had to make sure I was able to have the listeners listen in at the right times to execute properly.

 - The Node backend via Express was created to be able to consume those express routes later on the frontend.